BubbaHotepp/code_guild/capstone/simonsen_cp_revised.md

       ### Libraries/Frameworks

-  ​ - Django - Will be used for backend web framework. - Bootstrap4 - Will be used for frontend HTML formatting. - Amazon AWS - Will be used for hosting services.
+  ​ - Django - Will be used for backend web framework. - Bootstrap4 - Will be used for frontend HTML formatting. - HostGator - Will be used for hosting services and Domain name. - pCloud - Will be used for cloud storage of files.
-  <span style="color:cadetblue"> if you're going to host this, you should also consider a few things. switch the database to postgres, buy a domain, and figure out if you really want to host through AWS. there are other services and some are easier to use than others.</span>

 ​

 ## **FUNCTIONALITY**